 Functional and integrative medicine can be used to treat adrenal issues.

-Here at The Maas Clinic, Dr Laurens Maas has treated countless clients suffering with adrenal issues—it’s a common problem!
+Here at The Maas Clinic, Laurens Maas has treated countless clients suffering with adrenal issues—it’s a common problem!

 Simply put however, functional and integrative medicine is a natural, scientific approach to each client’s unique biochemistry.